W-y-l-t/Discrete-Math/README.md

-Repository for codes for homework in discrete mathematics
+Repository for storing programs with which some homework tasks were completed